jkutaso/basic_image_classification/README.md

 It looks like smaller windows do a better job, so let's stick with that.

+# Adding batch normalization and dropout

 After adding batch normalization and dropout, the training was much slower for a small improvement.
-Train data had 84% accuracy, test of 74%.
+We were able to get as high as 80% test accuracy